RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 > Human health and food and water security will be increasingly threatened by climate change without an accelerated climate mitigation response (OECD 2019).

-> Managing aviation safety is about having a proactive approach is needed to minimise the risk of accidents or incidents (International Civil Aviation Organization 2018).
+> Managing aviation safety is about having a proactive approach in minimising the risk of accidents or incidents (International Civil Aviation Organization 2018).

 #### Reference list entry